What is the Best Kodi Build for Firestick?

 In Ares wizard, there also are many Kodi builds as said above.
 And not to forget the system settings to maintain the Kodi software.

-You can use it to backup, clear logs, clear data and even erase data/fresh start.
+You can use it to backup, clear logs, precise data and even erase data/fresh start.
 Although not required during Kodi update, you should wipe previous data and do a clean installation when you want to install a separate build.
-With Ares, it’s an easy process, and then you can feed new data to your Kodi.
+With Ares, it’s a natural process, and then you can feed new data to your Kodi.

 Here are the steps to fresh start Kodi –